sahadnk72/sahadnk72.github.io/_posts/2014-10-23-disabling-fb-accounts.md

 `https://www.facebook.com/confirmemail.php?e=EMAIL_ID&c=5-DIGIT-CODE&report=1`

-The parameter `c` could be brute-forced by an attacker to find the right confirmation code and disable someone's unverified Facebook account.
+The parameter `c` could be brute-forced by an attacker to find the right confirmation code and disable anyone's unverified Facebook account.

 Facebook fixed this after it was reported to the security team.